 Next Generation Sequencing and Genotyping Services

 Thirteen Institutes at the NIH, including NCI, support a contract with CIDR that offers investigators access to next-generation sequencing, genotyping, and statistical genetics services at a reduced cost.
 Requests for services are evaluated using a competitive, peer-reviewed application process.

 COMETS Analytics is a cloud-based, self-serviced analytic platform developed for consortium-based metabolomics analyses.
 It is available for anyone to use but requires registration on the site.

 Considerations when Developing a Data Sharing Plan

 Tips for investigators on preparing data sharing plans that comply with NIH's data sharing policies.

 This NIH-supported resource aims to advance understanding of the influence of environment on human health over a lifetime.
 HHEAR provides researchers access to high-quality, exposure-assessment services including, state of the art laboratory analysis of biological and environmental samples, statistical analysis, and expert consultation on exposure analysis, study design, and data analysis and interpretation.

 Keep up to date about the current Genomic Epidemiology projects and initiatives ongoing at EGRP.

-Patient Engagement and Cancer Genome Sequencing Network
+Participant Engagement and Cancer Genome Sequencing (PE-CGS) Network

 NCI intends to support the Participant Engagement and Cancer Genome Sequencing (PE-CGS) Network, which will include several research centers and one Coordinating Center.
 The overall purpose of the PE-CGS Network is to promote and support direct engagement of cancer patients and post-treatment cancer survivors as participants in cancer research and to use such approaches for rigorous cancer genome sequencing programs addressing important knowledge gaps in the genomic characterizations of tumors.